EJ2024/Python/README.md

 # Python

-This repository features projects I have done in Python through coursework projects.
+This repository features files I have done in Python through coursework projects.
 The included files are:
+Webscraping
+Webscraping+Pandas